Multiple Sclerosis – Teens with MS Face Unique Set of Challenges

 Freaked-out Parents Of Teens With MS

-When my Mom and I walked into my Neurologists office and was told I have MS my Mom bawled for at least 20 minutes.
+When my Mom and I walked into my neurologist’s office and were told I had MS my Mom bawled for at least 20 minutes.
 We looked at each other with that Mother-Daughter look knowing we had to stick together and be there for one another.
 Each other is all we had.
 This is a typical reaction for any parent as they don’t want to hear that their child has been diagnosed with an incurable disorder.

 Overcompensating Teenagers